Procedure Guide ·MRI ·2026

 Dog MRI - costs, what to expect & insurance

 A dog MRI costs $1,500-$3,000 including the required general anesthesia.
-MRI provides the most detailed images of the brain, spinal cord, joints, and soft tissues — far superior to X-rays or ultrasound for neurological and orthopedic conditions.
-It's essential for diagnosing IVDD, brain tumors, epilepsy causes, and spinal issues.
+MRI provides the most detailed images of the brain, spinal cord, joints, and soft tissues - far superior to X-rays or ultrasound.
+Essential for diagnosing IVDD, brain tumors, epilepsy causes, and spinal issues.

 MRI - vet costs and insurance